Automate SQL Query Generation with a Custom Dust Agent

-SQL assistant
+SQL agent

 Overview

-- The goal of this assistant is simply to generate SQL queries based on informal instructions to accelerate engineers and data-analyst but also empower non technical users to shape iterate and leverage a SQL query to answer a question they have about the business.
+- The goal of this agent is simply to generate SQL queries based on informal instructions to accelerate engineers and data-analyst but also empower non technical users to shape iterate and leverage a SQL query to answer a question they have about the business.

-- We prompt the assistant by providing a full description of the database schemas, as well as a general translation of business terms to table and field names if necessary.
+- We prompt the agent by providing a full description of the database schemas, as well as a general translation of business terms to table and field names if necessary.
 This name correspondence is useful if table or column names are not clearly aligned with the general business terminology used within the company.
 As an example: it can be useful to define what your company consider an active user and similar concepts.

 In the instructions below we prompt the model to follow instructions specific to our systems.
 You can obviously adapt these instructions to your own systems.

-Assistant specification
+Agent specification

 Instructions